-Instructions accepted by the Manager before the valuation point as specified in Appendix III, will normally be executed at the relevant price per Unit, as defined below under paragraph 2.5, calculated on that Dealing Day (less any applicable redemption charge).
+Instructions accepted by the Manager before the valuation point as specified in Appendix III, will normally be executed at the relevant price per Unit calculated on that Dealing Day (less any applicable redemption charge).

 With the consent of the Trustee, the dealing office of the Manager may be open on days other than Business Days.
 On these other days, restrictions may be added to the opening hours and the types of business accepted.